 The 800-grit rating makes the diamond side rather coarse, though it certainly is far from being the coarsest out there.
-Still, it should be capable of removing metal from the blade to help you get rid of chips and repair the blade.
+Still, it was capable of removing metal from the blade to help you get rid of chips and repair the blade.

 2. Lansky Puck Dual Grit Multi-Purpose Sharpener 2-pack

 Lansky’s puck sharpener is another simple yet very effective sharpener on our list.
-This one may be less convenient for you than Dianova’s whetstone if you have very limited room in your backpack, but it has other advantages to make up for it with.
+This is less convenient for you than Dianova’s whetstone if you have very limited room in your backpack, but it has other advantages to make up for it with.

 First of all, the puck shape makes this sharpener more comfortable to hold.
 Its contoured shape is easy to grip, which makes sliding it against the blade edge easy and convenient.